tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - did you go to college? if so, where, and what made you choose that school?
 - what tips you give for getting a job?
 - what advice would you give about doing well in my profession?
+- how would you describe success in the workplace?

 - what did you find the most rewarding about being parent?